nataliagarbirasdiaz/OPESS/README.md

 ## Where?

-Badia, EUI.
+Badia Fiesolana, EUI.
 See below for the exact location for each meeting.
 The event is in-person and on-line.
 Registration is required for online attendance.
 Attendance is generally restricted to members of the EUI community.